 We need to be talking about foods as “everyday foods” and “sometimes foods” to promote balanced eating.

-Having said all of this, we as parents can still moderate sugar intake over Easter.
+Having said all of this, we as parents can still find ways to feel confident managing chocolate at Easter.

 - Choose smaller size eggs and preferably the hollow type (vs the caramel cream inside)